 As hubs of thought and culture, what happens in universities often mirrors wider cultural trends.

-This Think Twice panel debate (postponed until further notice) will question these contentious claims and challenge our assumptions on the state of free expression.
+This Think Twice panel debate – to be held on Thursday 7 October from 5.30pm – will question these contentious claims and challenge our assumptions on the state of free expression.

 It will examine how these issues are also unfolding throughout Australian society, and help us to understand how we might tackle them.
 It will be a timely and important discussion, set against the backdrop of political and societal uncertainty.